Do you want to update WordPress but don’t know where to start? Often, beginners are afraid that an update may break their website.

 You will see the update progress on your screen.
 During the upgrade, WordPress will put your site into maintenance mode.

-Your site will still be visible to users, but you will not be able to install plugins, or themes while the update is underway.
+Your site will still be visible to users, but you can’t install plugins or themes while the update is underway.

-That’s all, you have successfully updated WordPress to the latest version.
+That’s all; you have successfully upgraded WordPress to the latest version.

 Method 2: Manually Update WordPress Using FTP

 This method requires you to use FTP to manually upload WordPress files.
-You can use this when the first method doesn’t work for some reason.
+You can use this if the first method doesn’t work.

 First, you will need to download the latest version of WordPress.
 Head over to the WordPress download page and click on the ‘Download’ button.